jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 information (i.e. less entropy) as we move up the graph.

-The semilattice operation I mentioned that lets us combine elements is called "join" (here we are specifically dealing with join-semilattices; there's a dual operation called "meet" for, you guessed it, meet-semilattices).
+The semilattice operation I mentioned that lets us combine elements is called "join" and is written with the `∧` symbol (here we are specifically dealing with join-semilattices; there's a dual operation called "meet" for, you guessed it, meet-semilattices).
 What join actually does is gives us the "least upper bound" for two elements of the semilattice, which is the lowest element on the Hasse diagram that is greater than or equal to both of the operands.
 For example, the least upper bound of `{A,B}` and `{B,C}` in the diagram above is `{B}` so `{A,B} ∧ {B,C} == {B}`.

 You might have noticed by now that the top of the Hasse diagram has an empty set element `{}`, which doesn't really correspond to a value.
 In practice, if